The Threepenny Opera: Germany

 The Threepenny Opera was first performed at the Theater am Schiffbauerdamm in 1928 on a set designed by Caspar Neher.
 Despite an initially poor reception, it became a great success, playing 400 times in the next two years.
 The performance was a springboard for one of the best known interpreters of Brecht and Weill's work, Lotte Lenya, who was married to Weill.
-Ironically the production became a great favourite of Berlin's "smart set" – Count Harry Kessler recorded in his diary meeting at the performance an ambassador and a director of the Dresdner Bank (and their wives), and concluded "One simply has to have been there."
+The production became a great favourite of Berlin's "smart set" — Count Harry Kessler recorded in his diary meeting at the performance an ambassador and a director of the Dresdner Bank (and their wives), and concluded "One simply has to have been there."

 Critics did not fail to notice that Brecht had included the four Villon songs translated by Ammer.
 Brecht responded by saying that he had "a fundamental laxity in questions of literary property."

 By 1933, when Weill and Brecht were forced to leave Germany by the Nazi seizure of power, the play had been translated into 18 languages and performed more than 10,000 times on European stages.